Moving to equity

 All Hands Raised hopes that movement breaks and other proven interventions for reducing disciplinary referrals become standard practice across the seven school districts in Multnomah County.
-Twice a year, the Partnership convenes and facilitates professional development gatherings of the all of the school community sites working to address disciplinary issues across the county’s districts.
+Twice a year, the partnership convenes and facilitates professional development gatherings of all of the school community sites working to address disciplinary issues across the county’s districts.
 All Hands Raised also is working closely with the team at Lincoln Park to capture and document results so they can more easily share this approach with others.

 Ben Baldizon helps facilitate the monthly site team meetings at Lincoln Park on behalf of All Hands Raised.
 He refers to movement breaks and the other changes under way at the school as “radical common sense.”

 “What this is really about is supporting people to see that they have the tools and the resources right now to make important changes that are going to pay off for kids,” says Baldizon, who serves as associate director with the partnership.